cgkineo/adapt-navigation/README.md

 Copy [example.json](https://github.com/cgkineo/adapt-navigation/blob/develop/example.json) into ``course.json`` and rearrange / amend.

 ####Layout items
-Each item in a layout represents a button the navigation bar.
+Each item in a layout represents a button on the navigation bar.

 ```
 {